DCA-MI (2nd Ed.) | Data Curation & Augmentation in Medical Imaging | ECCV 2026 2024 archive

 UCL researcher focused on robot vision and scene understanding for minimally invasive surgery.

-Lena Maier-Hein Surgical data science
+Lena Maier-Hein Advisor

 Lena Maier-Hein